 You could also put the Apollo project into a historical context, especially with regard to the competition with the Soviet Union in the 1960s.
 For information on the space race, students could visit The Soviet Race to the Moon on the Centennial of Flight site.
 As stated on the website, "The mission capped off a decade-long ‘space race’ during which the United States, responding to early Soviet successes in space, had invested billions of dollars to outrun its main rival."
 Students could use this historical context to discuss the paradox that war often brings rapid and sometimes beneficial technological development.
 There is a series of NASA History videos on YouTube students could also view, starting with Mercury thru Apollo NASA History Part 1.

 The very real danger of the Apollo missions could be dramatized by discussion of the Apollo 1 fire that killed three astronauts.
 Many websites describe that event, and several have interesting discussions of how the capsule was redesigned after the tragedy.
-(See, for example, Apollo 1’s tale retold: ‘Fire in the cockpit!’, The Tragedy of Apollo 1, and Apollo 1.)
+(See, for example, Apollo 1’s tale retold: ‘Fire in the cockpit!’, The Tragedy of Apollo 1, and Apollo 1: The Fatal Fire.)

 You should then move on to the Apollo 11 mission described in Team Moon.
 Before students read this book, take a few minutes to gauge student knowledge about the mission by having a class discussion about the Apollo 11 Mission by asking them the following questions (students will also answer these questions for Assessment).
 You can see answers to these questions on the Team Moon teacher sheet.